 What do vetting and approval processes for external resources look like?
-What are the business rule?
+What are the business rules?
 The Council needs a clearly written process (similar to the Radiation Ready process).

 What does it mean for a representing member to vote on something?
 It is essential for voting members to understand their role in the product approval chain and what it means for an organizational representative on the Council to vote and endorse a product.